zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 Hagrid grunted.
 "I'd like ter see a great Muggle like you stop him," he said.
 "A what?" said Harry, interested.
 "A Muggle," said Hagrid, "it's what we call nonmagic folk like thern.

-An' it's your bad luck you grew up in a family o' the biggest Muggles I

-ever laid eyes on."
+An' it's your bad luck you grew up in a family o' the biggest Muggles I ever laid eyes on."
-"We swore when we took him in we'd put a stop to that rubbish," saidUncle Vernon, "swore we'd stamp it out of him!
+"We swore when we took him in we'd put a stop to that rubbish," said Uncle Vernon, "swore we'd stamp it out of him!
 Wizard indeed!"

 "You knew?" said Harry.
 "You knew I'm a -- a wizard?"
-"Knew!" shrieked Aunt Petunia suddenly.
+"Knew!" ==shrieked== Aunt Petunia suddenly.
 "Knew!
 Of course we knew!
 How

 40

 could you not be, my dratted sister being what she was?
-Oh, she got a letter just like that and disappeared off to that-that school-and came home every vacation with her pockets full of frog spawn, turning teacups into rats.
+Oh, she got a letter just like that and disappeared off to that-that school-and came home every vacation with her pockets full of frog ==spawn==, turning teacups into rats.
 I was the only one who saw her for what she was -- a freak!
 But for my mother and father, oh no, it was Lily this and Lily that, they were proud of having a witch in the family!"

 She stopped to draw a deep breath and then went ranting on.
 It seemed she had been wanting to say all this for years.